 |1||1 July – 30 September||28 October|

 |4||1 April – 30 June||28 July|

 What is the Super Guarantee Charge?

-So we now know that the SGC is an amount payable to the ATO if you fail to pay your employees SG correctly and on time.
+We now know that the SGC is an amount payable to the ATO if you fail to pay your employees’ SG correctly and on time.

 - Super guarantee shortfall amounts – the amount an employee was owed in super, but was unpaid.

 - Nominal interest on shortfall amounts – currently 10%

 - Administration fee – $20 per employee per quarter

 If you pay the Super Guarantee on time, you’re paying the 9.5% based on your employees’ ordinary time earnings (OTE) which includes their hours, commission, allowances and bonuses but not including overtime.